snollygolly/paw-wars/views/manual/how_to_play.md

 - You should consider the discount of an item when deciding to buy or sell.
 If you purchased a large volume of items at a mild discount, it might make sense to wait a little longer until the price is inflated.
 If you got items on a steep discount though, offloading them at a mildly inflated price might make sense to free up storage space to get items with a better discount.

 - Time is the only thing you can't get more of.
 It makes sense to try to take shorter flights whenever possible.
 This is especially true if you have a loan from the bank.

+- Forget what you're carrying?
+Need to dump some contraband so the cops don't find it?
+You can manage your current stash by clicking the briefcase icon in the HUD.
 ---

 ```